shakila-12/msvsdqwc/README.md

 A ring oscillator is a device composed of an odd number of NOT gates in a ring, whose output oscillates between two voltage levels, representing true and false.
 The NOT gates, or inverters, are attached in a chain and the output of the last inverter is fed back into the first.
 ![image](https://user-images.githubusercontent.com/123575472/223944696-2b5926af-59cb-4ee6-a26c-f630a5b3072a.png)

-## 3.1.Three-stage ring oscillator in Xschem
+## Three-stage ring oscillator in Xschem
 ![image](https://user-images.githubusercontent.com/123575472/224225268-b91aaa7c-2989-4d7b-9ac4-22dde58290ed.png)
 ![image](https://user-images.githubusercontent.com/123575472/224223595-55183fa4-db9f-4567-8529-093eef9ce76c.png)
 ![image](https://user-images.githubusercontent.com/123575472/224094977-ded56ef8-f1ee-4e42-9787-06a2636eb248.png)